 Whilst much of the focus is currently on call centres and software development, there is an increasing move further up the value chain.
 Business process outsourcing, offshore processing hubs, telemarketing and sales are all areas that have emerged from the high volume low value call centre phenomenon.
 These are areas that vast numbers of highly educated graduates are moving to service at a fraction of the cost of their western counterparts.
 The trend towards outsourcing is becoming increasingly compelling and it is a business imperative for companies to have a well thought through, coherent but above all, pragmatic offshoring strategy.

-Written by Dominic Cook and Nicholas Perry.
+Written by Nicholas Perry.
 Also published in Oursource Magazine in April 2004.